exakat/php-dictionary/dictionary/func_get_args.ini.rst

 ``func_get_args()`` is a native function that returns an array containing the function's argument list.

-It is often used to handle a variable number of arguments in a function, especially before the introduction of the variadic operator ``...`` in PHP 5.6.
+It is often used to handle a variable number of arguments in a function, especially before the introduction of the variadic operator ``...`` in version 5.6.

 There are related functions: ``func_get_arg()``, which returns a specific argument from the list, and ``func_num_args()``, which returns the number of arguments passed to the function.